German health minister submits law banning conversion therapy

 “This supposed therapy makes you sick and not healthy.
 And a ban is also an important social signal to anyone who struggles with their homosexuality: you are okay the way you are.”

-Conversion therapies range from counseling to hypnosis and electric shock therapy and have been widely condemned by medical associations around the world as ineffective and detrimental to mental health.
+Conversion therapies range from counselling to hypnosis and electric shock therapy and have been widely condemned by medical associations around the world as ineffective and detrimental to mental health.

-Worldwide, Malta, Ecuador, Brazil and Taiwan have banned conversion therapy, according to OutRight Action International, an LGBT+ advocacy group.
+Worldwide, Malta, Ecuador and Brazil have banned conversion therapy, according to ILGA, a network of LGBT+ rights groups.
 Britain, parts of Canada and Australia are also mulling bans.

 Eighteen U.S. states outlaw conversion therapy for minors, according to advocacy group Born Perfect.
 But in September, New York City began repealing its ban to avert a legal challenge by a conservative Christian group.

-The draft German law stated that the risks conversion therapy pose to people’s health, and the right to determine one’s sexual orientation and gender identity, outweighed concerns about religious freedom.
+The draft German law stated that the risks conversion therapy pose to people’s health, and the right to determine one’s sexual orientation, outweighed concerns about religious freedom.

 “It is clear that such measures are associated with significant risks of depression, anxiety or loss of sexual feelings,” the draft said.